maxxiimo/the-front-end-manifesto/foundation-styles.md

 I like [Twitter Bootstrap][].
 It's a great place to learn about best practices for any application or framework, and you can get some amazing designs in absolutely no time.
 It's well-documented, but here's the problem: it's built on [Less][], and use it and your site will look pretty much like everyone else's.
 Of course you can override styles, but I'm just sayin'.

+> Sleek, intuitive, and powerful front-end framework for faster and easier web development.

 Getting it to work with Rails is not impossible, hardly, but if you go this path there are some choices to consider:

 - [Twitter Bootstrap, Less, and Sass: Understanding Your Options for Rails 3.1][Options]